 Legal and regulatory reforms that remove restrictions on economic activity can help the economy, improve productivity, and better a country’s competitiveness in the world.
 Fiscal policies can either assist or hold back economic activity.

-In a future article, we will explain where the US and developed market economies are within this template, what kind of policy moves we expect, and what this might mean for markets going forward.
+For where the US and developed market economies are within this template, what kind of policy moves we expect, and what this might mean for markets and certain asset classes going forward coming out of the Covid-19 shock, we cover these thoughts in other articles.